learning1234embed/Neuro.ZERO/README.md

 **--network**: Which network to train.
 The example trains the baseline network (--network=baseline).
 **--data**: The train data.
 The example uses MNIST data for training (--data=mnist_data).

-3. Create an extended network based on the baseline network.
+3. Create an extended network.
+The architecture and layer of the extended network is automatically determined based on the baseline network by using the procedure discussed in the paper.
 ```sh
 $ python NeuroZERO.py --mode=ext
 [] Load NeuroZERO